John Edgar Fike, Sr. 1907-1970

 Electa was the 10th of 12 children born to Robert and Betsy.
 Both of her parents lived the remainder of their lives in Massena, St. Lawrence Co., NY.

-Electa married Anthony Bellen 1823-1903 on 4 April 1854 in Hermon, St. Lawrence Co., NY.
-They settled in Rensslear Falls, New York and our ancestor, Henrietta Bellen, was born to them the next year.
+Electa married Anthony Bellen (1823-1903) on 4 April 1854 in Hermon, St. Lawrence Co., NY.
+They settled in Canton, New York and our ancestor, Henrietta Bellen, was born to them the next year.
+They were living in Canton in 1860.
 Electa and Anthony went on to have 8 more children.
-They are both buried in Rensselaer Falls Cemetery in the right side section.
+They are both buried in Rensselaer Falls, New York Cemetery in the right side section.

 Both Anthony and their son-in-law, the Irish immigrant, James McMonegal fought in the American Civil War.
 Anthony Bellen was a Civil War soldier in Co.
-K of the 11th New York Cavalry and we will discuss James in more detail in another section.
+K of the 11th New York Cavalry.

 Electa’s paternal grandparents were William England 1740-1796, an English immigrant and royalist soldier, and his wife Mary Schneider 1751-1838.
 Mary was a third generation colonist whose grandparents were part of the Palatine German migration to New York in 1709.